 NOCP offers a unique hands-on ocean fishing experience for youth ages 16-30 in remote Kodiak, Alaska.
-Come develop character and confidence through seamanship, experience the heart of stewardship, and cultivate faith through experiencing God’s love through nature, cultivate character and confidence, and acquire skills to make your unique contribution to Ocean Tribe.
+Come develop character and confidence through seamanship, experience the heart of stewardship, and cultivate faith through experiencing God’s love through nature.

 The entire program is designed to help participants connect to Father and Mother Moon’s heart and love for the ocean and ocean providence.
 Through internal guidance and connecting to their' words and experience, participants have the opportunity to walk in Father and Mother Moon's shoes and experience all the lessons that the ocean has to teach.

 Participants will spend 14 days on the ocean learning the basics of boating and fishing, and how to jig and troll for Pacific salmon, halibut, rockfish, and ling cod.
 Throughout the program, participants will rotate to each of our four boats, learning unique fishing styles from each of the senior captains and captains-in-training (CIT).
 Participants will hear stories and lessons from the staff’s times with Father and Mother Moon, both on and off the ocean.

 Participants will also receive certification on "About Boating Safely" offered by the US Coast Guard Auxiliary and be certified in CPR/First Aid.

 Other highlights of the program include a camping trip, river fishing, beach bonfires, a service project, wildlife viewing, a Kodiak City tour, and an end-of program fishing tournament - with prizes!

 There are only 20 participant spots available for 2019 so apply soon!